 The clean break aspect was even true of some of James and Betsy’s immediate family.
 Most of the kids had come along to Franklin County, but a full six declined to move to Wayne County.
 Before their lives were done, these six would be widely scattered.
 Of that group, John died in Indiana, Jacob in West Virgina, Rebecca (probably) in Wisconsin, and Charles back in Bedford County.
-Only five children are known to have come to Kentucky.
-Three of them were daughters Polly, Matilda, and Eliza, who didn’t really have much of a choice because they had not yet reached their majority as of 1817.
+Only five children came to Wayne County.
+Three of them were daughters Polly, Matilda, and Eliza, who didn’t really have much of a choice because they were still unmarried minors as of 1817.
 Another was Nathaniel, who was twenty at the time of the move but had not yet married, so again his decision was influenced by the fact that he had not yet established himself outside his birth household -- Nathaniel would spent sixteen years in Wayne County before moving to Morgan County, IL and then, a couple of decades later, to Decatur County, IA.
 The one child who deliberately chose to be part of the migration, but did not have to be, was married son William.
 This may be a clue.
 It could be that William was the person primarily responsible for the decision to move.
 It could be that William was the son who was helping maintain the family farm in Franklin County.
 Once he set his sights on Wayne County, it would have left James and Betsy in the lurch unless they came along.